Welcome to PlayTenn! You have reached the premier source for information about Tennessee sports betting.

 Sports betting became legal in Tennessee in May 2019 and launched Nov.
 1, 2020.
 Though it has taken more than a year, we are pleased to report that online sports betting is officially live in the Volunteer State!
 DraftKings, FanDuel, Action 24/7, and BetMGM have their apps loaded and ready to go.

 Here’s more on the latest news, updates, and, best of all, bonus offers that are yours to take advantage of as a new Tennessee sports bettor:

-Sports betting is officially live in Tennessee for over three months now.
+Sports betting has been live in Tennessee for over three months now.
 Bettors can now place wagers on FanDuel, BetMGM, DraftKings, and Action 24/7, as well as sign up for the books’ new-user offers.

-It was also announced that BetAmerica, WynnBet and William Hill will be the next three operators to join the state.
+BetAmerica, WynnBet and William Hill will be the next three operators to join the state.
 Due to individual issues with each sportsbook, no launch schedule has been released.

 |Online sportsbook||Bonus||Launch Date|